Suresoft-GLaDOS/Vulcan-Demo-Basic/README.md

 ## Using MD4C

-### Parsing Markdown
+Application has to include the header `md4c.h` and link against MD4C library;

-If you need just to parse a Markdown document, you need to include `md4c.h` and link against MD4C library (`-lmd4c`); or alternatively add `md4c.[hc]` directly to your code base as the parser is only implemented in the single C source file.
+or alternatively it may include `md4c.h` and `md4c.c` directly into its source base as the parser is only implemented in the single C source file.

 The main provided function is `md_parse()`.
 It takes a text in the Markdown syntax and a pointer to a structure which provides pointers to several callback